Torus Quotients as Global Quotients by Finite Groups: Explicit construction for toric varieties

-This generalizes the usual toric construction of the total space of the sum of a collection of line bundles.
-Informally, $W$ can be thought of as the total space of the sum of a collection of Weil divisors.
+This generalizes the usual toric construction of the total space of the sum of line bundles.
+Informally, $W$ can be thought of as the joint total space of a collection of Weil divisors.
 This is made precise by the following proposition.